 From a Rococo-influenced bedroom to a botanic-inspired living room, the Kips Bay Decorator Show House brings history, mystery and whimsy to New York’s iconic Riverside Drive.

-After a three-year imposed hiatus, the Kips Bay Decorator Show House returned to New York in extraordinary style this year.
+After a three-year hiatus, the Kips Bay Decorator Show House returned to New York in extraordinary style this year.
 A group of 22 handpicked designers have collectively refurbished a historic Beaux Arts mansion on Riverside Drive, respecting its historic roots and imbuing it with eclectic style and opulent adornment.
 It’s worth marveling at both the speed in which the designers have effected their transformations and also the sheer level of detail achieved.
 The all-star team of creatives features acclaimed interior designers and rising stars from across the country including Clive Lonstein, Ghislaine Viñas, Halden Interiors, Jay Jeffers, Janice Parker, Lillian Wu, Neal Beckstedt, Penny Drue Baird, and Sasha Bikoff.

 While the show is a veritable aesthetic feast for design lovers, it also raises much-needed funds for Kips Bay Boys & Girls Club, and the shophouse itself is on the market for $24,000,000 through Douglas Elliman.